R-sany/LLM-based-Firefox-add-ons-discovery-ChatBot-/Certificates/readme.md

-## This folders holds the certificates
+## This folder holds the certificates